 References should not exceed more than 5 in number.

-The Journal of Arthroscopic Surgery and Sports Medicine does not charge any processing fees to the authors for submission or on acceptance.
+The Journal of Arthroscopic Surgery and Sports Medicine (JASSM) does not charge the authors or authors’ institutions for the submission, processing and/or publications of manuscripts.